rackerlabs/design-system/_component_design/breadcrumbs.md

 - Place the breadcrumbs at the top of the page, above the header.
 - Only use breadcrumbs on the second level and deeper of a multi-layered application.
 Do use breadcrumbs on the first layer of a multi-layered application.
 - Label the breadcrumb item to match the page title to which it navigates.
 - Show a maximum of four breadcrumbs.
-If the application is more than four layers deep, then truncate the breadcrumb path **xref to states section that addresses 'too many'.**.
+If the application is more than four layers deep, then [truncate the breadcrumb path](#too-many).
 - Show the top hierarchical level as the first breadcrumb.
 Show the current location as the last breadcrumb.
 Use a middle breadcrumb to show one level above the current location.
 - If the page title is too long, use a shortened or [truncated]({{site.baseurl}}/style/text-conventions/punctuation.html#Ellipses) version of the page title.
 For example, instead of `Billing overview`, use `Overview`.
 Shorter labels conserve horizontal space.